hamedetesampour/EEPROM_programming_Arduino/README.md

 # EEPROM_programming_Arduino
 In this project we are aiming to reprogram and infected e2prom with Arduino IDE.
 The bits and their relative registers should be written regarding to your objectives.
 ## EEPROM Registers
-The project is based on DS2430A - Dallas Semiconductor which uses 1-Wire communication.
-You easily can find its datasheet online.
-The relative control commands and initializing circuits are extracted from the datasheet, and to transfer commands and data bits to the EEPROM, <OneWire.h> library has been used.
+The project is based on DS2430A - Dallas Semiconductor which uses 1-Wire communication (you easily can find its datasheet online).
+The relative control commands and initializing circuits are extracted from the datasheet, and <OneWire.h> library has been used to transfer commands and data bits to the EEPROM.
 ## Instructions
 ### Hardware
 Aruino UNO R3 with serial communication and below circuit diagram has been used for running and testing the codes.
 Remember that pull-up/down resistors and capacitors' values may vary regarding to your IC models and manuals.